 When a document is opened or versioned, ndOffice performs a GET info call on it to find various pieces of information about the document.
 Now, if the echo property is false for this document (changing the cabinet value for echoing, changes this property for all documents in the cabinet), ndOffice remembers this in the database and does not keep this document in the Echo folder, but only if it has not uploaded changes.

 If changes were made in the offline mode and they were not uploaded, then in the online mode, the uploaded document will be removed.
-If the document fails to upload because of some error, then it will be placed to the Backup folder and removed from the Echo location.
+If the document fails to upload because of some error, then it will be placed in the Backup folder and removed from the Echo location.

 Open a document from the echo location